hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-set-up-credentials-to-authenticate-container-registry-in-hpe-greenlake-for-containers.md

   Warning  Failed     <invalid>                      kubelet, k8s-cfe-demo-cluster-worker-67f75-24jmj.glhc-hpe.local  Error: ImagePullBackOff
   Normal   Pulling    <invalid> (x2 over <invalid>)  kubelet, k8s-cfe-demo-cluster-worker-67f75-24jmj.glhc-hpe.local  Pulling image "nginx"
 ```
-The above issue is caused by recent [Docker policy changes for downloading images](https://docs.docker.com/docker-hub/download-rate-limit/).
+Above issue is caused by [Docker policy changes for downloading images](https://docs.docker.com/docker-hub/download-rate-limit/).
 In particular, for anonymous users, the image download rate limit is set to 100 pulls per 6 hours per IP address.
 No matter who starts creating a new application from Docker image, the Kubernetes cluster downloads the image as an anonymous user, which counts toward the new rate limit on the same gateway host IP.
-Gvien that other developers are using the same Kubernetes cluster, together with many ArgoCD jobs configured to run in the backend, the limit can be eventually reached and the `ErrimagePull` message pops up.
+Given that other developers are using the same Kubernetes cluster, together with many *ArgoCD* jobs configured to run in the backend, the limit can be eventually reached and the *`ErrimagePull`* message pops up.

 This article
-## Prerequirements
+## Prerequisites

 You need to have the following credentials of your personal Docker subscription or a paid Docker subscription: